haskellfoundation/error-message-index/message-index/messages/GHC-28007/index.md

 introduced: 9.6.1
 ---
 LANGUAGE pragmas should be placed in the module header.
-The module header is the section at the top of the file, before the ‘module’ keyword.
+The module header is the section at the top of the file, before the `module` keyword.